onur-zengin/aws-ec2-linux-docker/README.md

 cd aws-ec2-linux-docker/
 ```

-- **3.2.4.** (optional) Create an RSA key pair and copy the public key here under the `./keys` directory;
+- **3.2.4.** Create an RSA key pair in your home directory and copy the public key `aws_linux.pub` here under the `./keys` directory;
 ```
 ssh-keygen -t rsa -m PEM -f ~/.ssh/aws_linux chmod 400 ~/.ssh/aws_linux cp ~/.ssh/aws_linux.pub ./keys
 ```
 * The key pair will be used for SSH access to the EC2 instance later.
-If you skip this step, you may still connect through the AWS Console (Instance Connect / Session Manager) instead.

 - **3.2.5.** Execute the Ansible playbook to deploy the Terraform infrastructure;
 ```